-Sun Mon Tue Wed Thu Fri Sat 2 Pretend to order a pizza.
+Sun Mon Tue Wed Thu Fri Sat Play the Funny Name Game.
+Choose a name, then change the letter it starts with.
+(Dad = Vad, Yad, Jad) Play catch with someone.
+Count each toss.
+Kick the ball.
+Move a step back with each kick.
+Mist plants with a spray bottle.
+(This will help strengthen your hand muscles for writing.)
+Blow bubbles with someone.
+Count them as you pop them.
+Who popped more?
+Less?
+Do it again.
+Tell someone about your day.
+What happened at the begin- ning, middle, and end?
+Pretend to order a pizza.
 Be sure to say your full name, phone number and address.
-3 Use tweezers to move beans or rice from one bowl to another.
+Use tweezers to move beans or rice from one bowl to another.
 Use tongs to move cotton balls from one bowl to another.
-4 Pick out a set of some- thing (Legos, cereal, blocks) to group first by size, then again by shape, then again by color.
-5 Draw a picture with sidewalk chalk.
+Pick out a set of something (Legos, cereal, blocks) to group first by size, then again by shape, then again by color.
+Draw a picture with sidewalk chalk.
 Write your name with chalk.
-6 Draw a picture and write a note to a friend or relative.
-9 Count the number of steps from the front door to a tree or the sidewalk.
+Draw a picture and write a note to a friend or relative.
+Count the number of steps from the front door to a tree or the sidewalk.
 Count them back to the door.
 Was the number the same?
 If not, which way took more steps?
-10 Put together a puzzle with someone in your family.
-11 Read a book with rhymes.
+Put together a puzzle with someone in your family.
+Read a book with rhymes.
 Have your child help read the rhyming words.
-12 Carry a plastic cup on top of a plate.
+Carry a plastic cup on top of a plate.
 How far can you go?
-13 Practice writing your name 3 times with one capital letter at the beginning and lower- case letters otherwise.
-16 Start going to bed early enough to get 9-10 hours of sleep, and wake up at the time you will need to wake when school 17 Draw a picture of your next birthday cake.
+Practice writing your name 3 times with one capital letter at the beginning and lowercase letters otherwise.
+Start going to bed early enough to get 9-10 hours of sleep, and wake up at the time you will need to wake when school Draw a picture of your next birthday cake.
 Draw the right number of candles on it.
 Color it neatly.
-18 Get a stuffed animal.
+Get a stuffed animal.
 Put it on a chair, under a chair, next to a chair, and between 2 chairs.
-19 Write the numbers 1-10.
+Write the numbers 1-10.
 Put the right number of pennies on each number.
-20 Go to the grocery store.
+Go to the grocery store.
 Give the cashier money and receive the change.
-Remem- ber to say thank you.
+Remem-ber to say thank you.
 How many coins did you get back?
-23 Tell someone about your day.
-What hap- pened at the beginning, middle and end?
-24 Blow bubbles with someone.
+Tell someone about your day.
+What happened at the begin- ning, middle, and end?
+Blow bubbles with someone.
 Count them as you pop them.
 Who popped more?
 Less?
 Do it again.
-25 Play the Funny Name Game.
-Choose a name, then change the letter it starts with.
-(Dad = Vad, Yad, Jad) 26 Play catch with someone.
-Count each toss.
-Kick the ball.
-Move a step back with each kick.
-27 Mist plants with a spray bottle.
-(This will help strengthen your hand muscles for writing.)

-May 2018
+May